Jartzy/las_vegas_ai/Documentation/DataGuide.md

 	•	Shortcuts:
 See the “Shortcuts and Common Commands” section for frequently used commands.

 This guide should serve as a detailed roadmap for setting up and managing your environment, both locally and in Docker.
-If you have any more questions or need further clarification on any step, feel free to ask!
+If you have any more questions or need further clarification on any step, feel free to